3033834 Pte. Frank Sims Wilton was born on 28th September 1891, in York, Toronto, fourth child of six to Samuel and Emily (née Sims) Wilton.

 Pte.
 Frank Sims Wilton is one of 20 men of the 4th CMR known to lie at rest in Ligny-St.Flochel British Cemetery, Averdoingt, France.

-Biography details and obituary image, credit with thanks to Pauline O'Neill.
+Biography details, headstone and portrait obituary images, credit with thanks to Pauline O'Neill.

 Service and additional biography details courtesy of 4cmr.com